Dr. William Ting, Board-Certified Dermatologist

 The Mohs procedure is recommended for skin cancer removal in anatomic areas where maximum preservation of healthy tissue is desirable for cosmetic and functional purposes, such as the T zones of the face.
 It may also be indicated for lesions that have recurred following prior treatment, or for lesions with aggressive histology which may suggest greater likelihood of recurrence.

-Dr. William Ting has performed more than fifteen hundred Mohs micrographic surgery and countless reconstructive surgeries for non-melanoma skin cancer since year 2000.
+Dr. William Ting is board certified by American Board of Dermatology with subspecialty certification in Micrographic Dermatologic Surgery and has performed more than 4,000 Mohs Micrographic surgery since year 2000.
 His surgical skills were developed during Dermatology Residency at the University of Iowa under the tutelage of well-known academic Mohs surgeons Drs.
 Duane Whitaker, Christopher Arpey and Daniel Davis.
 Given his extensive surgical experience with Iowan farmers with skin cancers during Dermatology Residency and his desire to manage the entire spectrum of the field of dermatology, Dr. Ting decided not to pursue a fellowship under American College of Mohs Surgery.
 Dr Ting is a member of American Society for Mohs Surgery as are 48% of Mohs surgeons in California.

 Dr. Ting is proud to be the first dermatologic surgeon in the San Francisco Bay Area to introduce Cutera GenesisPlus Laser for post Mohs surgery scar revision.
 Both hypertrophic surgical scar and associated redness can be effectively treated with Cutera GenesisPlus Laser.